-- Use social media marketing that instantly ignites your target audience’s interests.
+Use social media marketing that instantly ignites your target audience’s interests.
 What exactly is social media marketing (SMM)?
-Before I define what SMM is, first, think about being a kid at recess in elementary school.
+Before defining what SMM is, first, think about being a kid at recess in elementary school.
 That was a socializing activity.
-When we acted social at playtime, we found children our own age also interested in playing marbles, swinging on the playground swings or closely examining ants marching along the ground in a column, etc. Our desire to be social and share common interests is natural in virtually every activity humans do.
+When we acted social at playtime, we found children our age also interested in playing marbles, swinging on the playground swings or closely examining ants marching along the ground in a column, etc. Our desire to be social and share common interests is natural in virtually every activity humans to do.

 When businesses engage online in SMM, marketers share messages (called content) that interest specific prospect types for that business.
 So, think of being online like being on the playground back in elementary school.
 You are engaging with prospective friends, but it is for business now.